 Causes of social anxiety

-The exact cause of social anxiety is yet to be determined, but early studies suggest that increased activity in the amygdala (a small collection of cells in the brain that controls fear response), is linked to those with social anxiety.
+The exact cause of social anxiety is yet to be determined, but early studies suggest that increased activity in the amygdala (a collection of cells in the brain that control the fear response), is linked to those with social anxiety.
 It is thought that this sensitivity, combined with genetics and early uncomfortable social interactions or environmental influences, could be behind the onset of social anxiety.

 Our brains can however be reprogrammed to learn new habits and behaviours and this is often done through talking therapy.

 A 2005 study revealed that only half of adults seek professional help for anxiety disorders and those who do have struggled with the condition for 15-20 years.
-Unfortunately, unless you seek treatment for social anxiety, it’s often unlikely it will get better on its own.
-As psychologist and cognitive behaviour (CBT) therapist Vickie Norris says, “The strategies relied upon by most people with social anxiety disorder to help them cope tend to be the very things that keep the problem going.”
+Unfortunately, unless you seek treatment for social anxiety, it’s unlikely to get better on its own.

 Cognitive behavioural therapy